What is penalty APR and how do you avoid it?

 -

-The BankAmericard® credit card* doesn’t charge a penalty APR, and it’s especially useful if you have existing credit card debt you’re looking to transfer to a new card.
-This card comes with a 0 percent intro APR for 18 billing cycles on balance transfers made within the first 60 days as well as on purchases.
+The BankAmericard® credit card* doesn’t charge a penalty APR, and it’s especially useful if you have existing credit card debt that you’re looking to transfer to a new card.
+This card comes with a 0 percent intro APR for 18 billing cycles on both balance transfers made within the first 60 days (balance transfer fee: 3% for 60 days from account opening, then 4%) and on all purchases.
 That gives you plenty of time to catch up on payments without accruing interest.
-After that, the variable APR is 16.24 percent to 26.24 percent.
+After that, a 15.49% – 25.49% Variable APR on purchases and balance transfers applies.

 Citi Simplicity® Card